Common Upwork Proposal Mistakes: competitive niche, applying alongside too many other proposals, not crafting custom proposal and profile

-So if I would like to create a profile for an Android Developer, I will opt for the best Android Developer and see what all elements he has in his profile and what has been shared in his profile and use it in my own profile.
+So if I would like to create a profile for an Android Developer, I will opt for the best Android Developer and see what all elements he has in his profile and what has been shared in his profile and use it in my profile.

-You can offer hundreds of different things but how those things can impact them in their business is more important than anything else.
+You can offer hundreds of different things, but how those things can impact them in their business is more important than anything else.

 “I make SEO friendly websites.”

-But same could be written as
+But the same can be written as

 “I make websites that get more traffic from Google because they are SEO friendly.”